How To Feed A Loon

 • Place the foil pieces on a work surface.

-• Add about ½ tbsp of oil down the middle (lengthwise) of each piece of foil.
+• Add about ½ tablespoon of oil down the middle (lengthwise) of each piece of foil.
 Add ¼ cup of onions over the oil on each piece of foil.
 Add half of each cubed potato over the onions.
 Sprinkle with salt and pepper.
 Repeat this process, adding a little more (approx. 1 tsp) of oil over the top.

 • Bring the edges from the long side of each foil piece together and pinch to form a seal.
 Fold in the ends and place on a baking sheet.